mjambon/blog/src/gallery/all/index.md

   <figcaption>

 <div class="main_caption">
-  Life as we know it, 2022
+  Life As We Know It (La vie telle qu’on la connaît), 2022
   <a href="#img-20220907-1"
      title="Direct link to artwork"
      class="hash_link">#</a></div>